-20. CONCENTRATION OF RISK AND ENTERPRISE WIDE DISCLOSURES
+19. CONCENTRATION OF RISK AND ENTERPRISE WIDE DISCLOSURES

-Contract Revenues-No customers accounted for more than 10% of the Company's consolidated revenues from continuing operations in 2022 or 2020.
+Contract Revenues-No customers accounted for more than 10% of the Company's consolidated revenues from continuing operations in 2023 or 2022.
 A customer in our E-Infrastructure Solutions segment generated contract revenues of \$156,600 that accounted for more than 10% of the Company's consolidated revenues from continuing operations during the year ended 2021.

-Contract Receivables-At December 31, 2022, there were no customers that accounted for over 10% of the Company's outstanding contract receivables.
-At December 31, 2021, a customer in our E-Infrastructure Solutions segment accounted for 14% of the Company's outstanding contract receivables with a receivable balance of \$27,188.
+Contract Receivables-At December 31, 2023 and 2022, there were no customers that accounted for over 10% of the Company's outstanding contract receivables.